 Enquiries from employers for multiple student registrations are welcome and special fee arrangements may apply.

 The university is pleased to offer a limited numbers of places with full tuition fee support for Scottish/EU students, studying full time, on this course starting in September 2018 to help talented students join this key growth sector for the Scottish economy.
 Fees will be funded by the European Social Fund and Scottish Funding Council as part of Developing Scotland’s Workforce in the Scotland 2014-2020 European Structural and Investment Fund Programmes.

 To be eligible for this funding students must meet the criteria for Scottish or EU fee status and be resident in the Highlands and Islands (including Moray) or Perth and Kinross for the duration of their studies.
 In accordance with funding regulations, tuition fee support will only be available to students who meet the funding eligibility criteria and are self-funding i.e. who are not in receipt of funding for tuition fees from other sources, including employers.
-Funded places will be allocated and successful applicants notified from the end of March, available places will continue to be allocated throughout the recruitment cycle.
+Funded places will be allocated and successful applicants notified from May onwards, available places will continue to be allocated throughout the recruitment cycle.
 There is no separate application process, applicants holding an offer will be considered against the eligibility rules.

 Applications are welcome from all suitably qualified applicants.
 Students who do not meet the eligibility for the tuition fee support, or are not successful in being allocated one of the limited places, will be responsible for paying their own fees.
 However there are other potential sources of funding support available.

 From 2017, eligible Scotland domiciled students studying full time can access loans up to 10,000 from the Student Awards Agency for Scotland (SAAS).
 This comprises a tuition fee loan up to £5,500 and a non-income assessed living cost loan of £4,500.
 EU students studying full time can apply for a tuition fee loan up to £5500.